TalissonFV/talissonfv/README.md

 ### Hi there 👋

+I'm Talisson, he/him, 25yo, living in Brasil 🇧🇷.
+Worked 5 years as a Full Stack Web Developr using Javascript and currently looking for a job.
+I have experience with Node.js, Vue.js, Neo4j, Google Cloud and Azure.
+I'm currently learning TypeScript and Go.
+Also always looking at new JS frameworks and Game Dev engines.

 <!--
 **TalissonFV/talissonfv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.